ThousandEyedLibrarian/personalSite/content/example-post.md

 # Example Post

-*Published: January 15, 2025*
+*Published: July 8th, 2025*

-This is an example markdown post to demonstrate how the markdown system works on your site.
-You can write rich content using standard markdown syntax.
+This is an example markdown post to demonstrate how the markdown system works.

 ## Features Supported